master7720/anarchy-skid-list/README.md

 Bhopped - skidded discord for HopCord and sold it to buy money for food.

+Cocoapc911 Oyvey/Phobos fetish lives in his moms basement and skids phobos all day.

 x3 - skidded bitcoin core to make x3coin and also skidded windows api to make rats (he still denies ratting to this day).

 Redd - Massive skid who asked mmmax to setup a rat and then raged and threatened to report mmmax to the police when mmmax made it to send to 2 webhooks when he tested it 😂😂😂😂 (also a fake swiper who flexes 1s).